Expedited Logistics Becoming Preferred Option for Noncritical Shipments

 - Intermodal Service.
 Several U.S. railroads have introduced expedited services in recent years, which allow a rail/truck intermodal solution to be a viable option in certain cases.
 According to Inbound Logistics, expedited rail can eliminate as much as an entire day from a transit route and can be ideal for large shipments (a single rail car can hold the equivalent of 3.5 truckloads) in need of priority service.

 Any shipper considering expedited services must be aware of the vast capabilities’ differences among providers.
 Not every provider can offer immediate access to a truck or plane required to expedite a shipment, and definitions can vary with regard to what is meant by “critical,” “urgent,” and “priority.”
-The above discussion offers a good overview of innovations taking place within the expedited category and can guide shippers as they consider different providers.
+This leads as an example of why it’s important to ask many different questions before creating a supply chain strategy.
+The above discussion also offers a good overview of innovations taking place within the expedited category and can guide shippers as they consider different providers.

 Contact Purolator International Today: The Expert in Expedited Shipping